-The Yamaha Motor Group has established a Risk Management and Compliance Committee, chaired by the Company President, to create a structure to ensure legal and regulatory compliance throughout the entire Group.
-The committee deliberates plans to ensure compliance, and monitors the implementation of those plans and the corporate culture with regard to compliance.
-The outcomes of these deliberations and monitoring are reported, as appropriate, to the Board of Directors as items deliberated by the Risk Management and Compliance Committee, together with ESG risks, and a structure has been established to ensure their effectiveness.
+The Yamaha Motor Group has established a Sustainability Committee, chaired by the President and Chief Executive Officer, to create a structure to ensure legal and regulatory compliance throughout the entire Group.
+The Committee deliberates plans to ensure compliance, and monitors the implementation of those plans and the corporate culture with regard to compliance.
+The outcomes of these deliberations and monitoring are reported, as appropriate, to the Board of Directors as items deliberated by the Sustainability Committee, together with ESG risks, and a structure has been established to ensure their effectiveness.

 Specific activities are carried out as per the “Compliance Management Rules,” and the compliance supervising section manages the Group’s overall activities.

-As a way to ensure that compliance is incorporated into the corporate culture, Groupwide compliance awareness surveys are carried out annually in Japan to confirm the effectiveness of Group compliance measures, including the degree of understanding and scope of implementation of the Code of Ethics, the extent to which reporting lines and hotlines are used, and the effectiveness of training programs, as we strive to identify and prevent the occurrence of compliance violations.
+As a way to ensure that compliance is incorporated into the corporate culture, Groupwide compliance awareness surveys are carried out each year to confirm the effectiveness of compliance measures, including the degree of understanding and scope of implementation of the Code of Ethics, the extent to which reporting lines and hotlines are used, and the effectiveness of training programs.
 Based on the results of these surveys and social trends, the Code of Ethics Guidebook is updated annually, and the Code of Ethics is reviewed regularly.

 Code of Ethics

-In the 2017 compliance awareness survey (Yamaha Motor Co., Ltd.), in response to the question, “Do you have a full understanding of the contents of the Code of Ethics?”, 71.3% of respondents answered “Yes” while 4.5% answered “No.”
+In the 2021 compliance awareness survey, in response to the question, “Do you have a full understanding of the contents of the Code of Ethics?,” 87% of respondents answered “Yes” while 4% answered “No.”

 Compliance Risk Assessment

-The Yamaha Motor Group’s business activities span the entire world, and these business activities need to comply with various laws and regulations.
-A Groupwide risk assessment is carried out annually to identify the common risks that need to be identified, covering many compliance risks including bribery and corruption, cartels, and security-related export controls.
+A Groupwide risk assessment is carried out each year to identify the common compliance risks that need to be recognized, including bribery and corruption, cartels, and security-related export controls.
 These risks are then assessed at individual operating divisions and Group companies, appropriate countermeasures are implemented, and their implementation status is monitored.

 Compliance and Legal and Regulatory Training

-A compliance activity plan is formulated each year, and compliance training is carried out based on this plan.
-There are two types of training: level-specific stratified training and specialized training.
+A compliance activity plan is formulated each year, and various opportunities are used to conduct compliance training based on this plan.

-All persons who work for Yamaha Motor take compliance training, with the aim of each individual employee creating a model that will earn the trust of society for the Company as a whole by practicing compliance.
-This compliance training is carried out annually (including for temporary staff), and records of attendance are retained.
-In addition, division managers and executive officers who are primarily engaged in operating activities take annual compliance training in an effort to implement compliance from top management down.
+All persons who work for Yamaha Motor take compliance training, with the aim of each employee creating a model that will earn the trust of society for the Company as a whole by practicing compliance.
+This compliance training is carried out each year (including for temporary staff), and records of attendance are retained.
+In addition, division managers and executive officers who are primarily engaged in operating activities take annual compliance training on given topics in an effort for top management themselves to implement compliance.

-In the 2017 compliance awareness survey, in response to the question, “Do you consider the Company’s compliance to be meaningful?”, 76.3% of respondents answered “Yes” and 5.0% answered “No.”
+In the 2021 compliance awareness survey, in response to the question, “Do you consider the Company’s compliance training to be meaningful?”, 82% of respondents answered “Yes” and 4% answered “No.”